mnagired/fairness-sandbox/sandbox-flask/README.md

 Run the following for development:

-- `python server.py` to start the Flask server.
+- `flask run` to start the Flask server.
 - `cd client; npm install; npm run autobuild` to automatically build and reload the Svelte frontend when it's changed.

 This example just queries the Flask server for a random number.